 Identifying and implementing the right development using practices such as the following, helps in achieving the desired solution.

 - Test-Driven Development (TDD) – An incremental software development approach that aims to write unit-level tests right before the development phase resulting in early feedback and refactor accordingly.

 - Acceptance Test-Driven Development (ATDD) – Another incremental software development approach, that focuses on the overall product and aims to write an acceptance test before the development phase resulting in satisfying the acceptance criteria.

 - Behavior-Driven Development (BDD) – This incremental software development approach, focuses on the behavior of the software and business outcomes.
 Being a more effective testing effort, it automates the right set of tests and conducts tests in certain languages.

 At Aspire Systems, we try to help our clientele overcome the challenges and issues they face when it comes to developing quality and error-free software applications.
-Some of the best of solutions are Hyper-Testing, Digital Commerce Quality Automation Framework (DCAF) and Aspire’s Framework for Test Automation (AFTA).
+Some of the best solutions are Hyper-Testing, Digital Commerce Quality Automation Framework (DCAF), and Aspire’s Framework for Test Automation (AFTA).
 These home-grown frameworks consist of tools and platforms that help in all kinds of testing and make complete automation testing possible.

 Some of the notable achievements after implementing continuous testing (QE) in a DevOps pipeline on an average for a period of six months are: